Skip to main content

 Is Squarespace good for nonprofits?

-Squarespace is good for nonprofits who want to prioritize a beautiful, professional-looking website.
+Squarespace is good for nonprofits that want to prioritize a beautiful, professional-looking website.
 This website builder has a seemingly endless number of templates and integrates smoothly with WordPress.
 It also supports email marketing and recurring donations!

 If all of your needs are met by Squarespace, you can absolutely set up a wonderful website with them.
 But if not, it might not be worth the $86/month.